 Churches and Parish Council

-There are several churches within New Earswick, including Methodist and Christadelphian churches and a (Quaker) Friends’ Meeting House, with Church of England and Catholic churches nearby.
+There are several churches within New Earswick.
+They include Methodist and Christadelphian churches and a (Quaker) Friends’ Meeting House.
+There are Church of England and Catholic churches nearby.

 New Earswick lies within the larger boundary of New Earswick parish.
 A Parish Council was created in 1934 to serve the needs of residents.
-The New Earswick Parish Council is made up of ten elected councillors and meetings are held monthly at the Folk Hall, which all residents are welcome to attend.
+The New Earswick Parish Council is made up of ten elected councillors.
+Their meetings are held monthly at the Folk Hall, which all residents are welcome to attend.

-The primary and secondary schools in New Earswick, set up by Joseph Rowntree, pioneered innovative building design, introduced modern teaching methods, and fostered relationships with the wider community.
-Today, Joseph Rowntree Housing Trust offers ongoing support to both schools, nominating 50% of governors, and funding a wide range of practical projects which seek to strengthen links between the school and the wider community.
-Such projects encompass early years, parenting, youth activity, inter-generational links, school mentoring, community arts and drama, community philosophy, and youth reward schemes.
+The primary and secondary schools in New Earswick were set up by Joseph Rowntree.
+They pioneered innovative building design and introduced modern teaching methods.
+They fostered relationships with the wider community.
+Today, Joseph Rowntree Housing Trust offers ongoing support to both schools.
+It nominates 50% of governors, and funds a wide range of practical projects.
+These seek to strengthen links between the school and the wider community.
+Such projects encompass:

-New Earswick Primary School is one of eight Integrated Children’s Centres in York, which incorporates the village library and Little Rowans Playgroup and Pre-School, making it a hub of learning and support for local families.
+New Earswick Primary School is one of eight Integrated Children’s Centres in York.
+It incorporates the village library and Little Rowans Playgroup and Pre-School.
+This makes it a hub of learning and support for local families.

-The Joseph Rowntree Secondary School, a Technology Specialist School which encourages the take up of science subjects, was completely rebuilt in 2009.
-Joseph Rowntree Housing Trust commissioned a design champion for the school and supported consultation with the local community.
+The Joseph Rowntree Secondary School is a Technology Specialist School.
+It encourages the take up of science subjects.
+It was completely rebuilt in 2009.
+Joseph Rowntree Housing Trust commissioned a design champion for the school.
+They also supported consultation with the local community.